rohitsqwqqeq/newde/README.md

 - MongoDB (installed and running locally)

 ### Installation
-This application allows users to shorten long URLs for easier sharing.
-Built with Node.js and Express for the backend, it uses MongoDB to store and manage URL mappings.
-EJS (Embedded JavaScript) is employed for server-side rendering of the user interface.

 - Node.js: Provides the runtime environment for the server-side logic.
 - Express: Handles HTTP requests and responses, routing, and middleware.